Jiang15/Deep-Learning-Project-1/README.md

 ## Getting Started
 - Run `test.py` to train the four models.
 Mean loss and accucy and its standard deviation will print at the end for three cases: simple structure, structure with weight sharing and auxiliary loss.

-If you want to test cross validation to check learning rate for four models, please reset the boolean flag - 'run_cross_validation' varaible to true.
+- Cross validation: If you want to test cross validation to check learning rate for four models, please reset the boolean flag - 'run_cross_validation' varaible to true.